Renewable energies

 • EEW Special Pipe Constructions

-EEW Special Pipe Constructions GmbH has been producing thick-walled heavy steel pipes and the associated pipe components at the Rostock site since 2008.
-The customers - mainly from Europe and Germany - are mainly from the offshore wind industry and ...
+EEW Special Pipe Constructions GmbH has been producing thick-walled heavy steel pipes and associated components at the Rostock site since 2008.
+Customers - largely from Europe and Germany - are mainly in the offshore wind industry and offshore oil ...

 Learn more